 Where to go Diving on the Big Island

 If you’re looking for awesome things to do on the Big Island, scuba diving should be at the top of your list.
-Since it has more coastline than any other island in Hawaii, it’s a paradise for Hawaii marine life!
+Since it has more coastline than any other island in Hawaii, it’s a paradise for large marine life!

 If you’re really serious about scuba diving on the Big Island of Hawaii, you’ll want to head straight for Kona.
-The scuba diving in Kona Hawaii will blow your mind.
+The scuba diving in Kona, Hawaii will blow your mind.

 Crescent Beach